chiseanchang0727/Projects/da_project.md

 $$ i,j ∈ \lbrace 0, 1, 2, ..., n\rbrace $$
 - $R_{ij}$ is the retention rate in $j$ th day where the users frist engage in $i$ th day.
-- Increasing $DAU$ is important but it will not be covered in this project.
+- $DAU$ is related with onboarding processand advertisment strategies, which will not be covered in this project.

-### Problem identification on retention rate or ARPU
+## Problem identification on retention rate or ARPU

 - Following picture is the comparsion of retention rate and ARPU between our product and A-class products.